jpcranford/organclass/reference/organ-terminology.md

 # Organ Terminology Boot Camp
 > Taken from a handout for BYU's Organ Workshop 2018.
-Written by Elizabeth Forsyth, adapted for web by J.P.
+Written by Elizabeth Forsyth, adapted for web and lightly organized by J.P.
 Cranford.
 Original PDF available [here]({{ site.baseurl }}/assets/pdfs/Handout-%20organ%20terminology%20boot%20camp.pdf).

 The **pipe organ** is a wind instrument controlled by one or more keyboards.
 Electronic organs try to look and sound like the real thing, and much of organ terminology applies to both pipe and electronic instruments.